Workshop – Yoga at the office

 You can do this exercise seated.
-Locate first three parts where you feel the breath: abdomen, bottom, and top of the lungs.
+Locate first three parts where you feel the breath: abdomen, bottom and top of the lungs.
 You can put your left hand on the intercostal area and right hand on the abdomen.
 Do not force your breath.
 Inhale deeply through your nose only abdominal, so only your right hand can move, inflating the abdomen.
 Remember the air for a few seconds and then expire on the mouth.
 Let it be a circular breathing.
 Do this for 10 times and then breathe normally.
 You feel that you are calmer, more confident and more relaxed.

 What to do?
 Here are two excellent yoga exercises:

 – Sit on the chair without moving no other part of the body, rotate gaze clockwise imagining that you look at a large clock on the line at 12, 3, 6, 9 and again at 12.
 Repeat this exercise five times in both directions.
 If you feel your eyes are tired, do the palming technique.
 Cover your eyes closed with the palms of your hands, without pressuring eyeballs.
-For good energizing and refreshing vision, rub your hands apart until you feel that heat.
+For good energising and refreshing vision, rub your hands apart until you feel that heat.